BSc, MA Counselling Psychology | RCC# 21538

 Medical trauma and chronic health challenges

-Life transitions, loss, or personal growth
+Life transitions, personal growth

 My Therapeutic Style & Modalities